top of page

 • 1796: Work began at the west end, with bricks for bridges and locks made of local clay, due to the plentiful supply along the route.

-• 1800: The canal reached Wootton Bassett, where a brickwork was set up at Dunnington, south of the town.
+• 1800: The canal reached Wootton Bassett; brickworks were set up at Dunnington, south of the town.
 Two more locks were built east of the town to reach the eight-mile summit level at Chadlington.

 • 1804: Swindon Wharf was reached, and the canal then descended through the Vale of the White Horse to the River Thames at Abingdon, finally opening from end to end in 1810.